ryangriffinau/remix-social/README.md

       3. `git add .` stages new files and modifications, without deletions (on the current directory and its subdirectories).
       4. `git add -u` stages modifications and deletions, without new files
    4. `git commit -m 'commit message'`
-      1. // may need to: `git push --set-upstream origin feature/update-h1`
+   5. push changes: `git push --set-upstream origin feature/update-h1`
-   5. `git push`
+      1. can't use `git push` because the remote branch won't exist yet
    6. Access PR via terminal output
    7. Take a screenshot of UI change and add to the PR
    8. Create PR
    9. Vercel auto-creates a preview deployment to the PR
    10. Show Environemnt > View deployment > Review PR
    11. Add review comments
    12. Merge branch if ready